 - Might be identifiable as a member of a group profile interested in certain topics or categories of sites

 - Has a search history that the search engine can use to bias those suggestions towards something we are interested in

-- Are viewing a specific page which has a specific profile attached to it, and are using a search toolbar for our search
+- Are viewing a specific page that has a specific profile attached to it and is using a search toolbar for our search

 - May be connecting to the Web at different connection speeds, or are using different connection types

 - Could have set our browsing preferences differently in our browser or through the search engine for things such as preferred language

 The patent filing also describes filters that might keep certain terms and phrases from showing up in predictive search suggestions—more on those filters below.

 Predictive Search Suggestion Interfaces

 Predictive search suggestions have become pretty popular, and they tend to look pretty similar from one search engine to another.
 Even though they may look similar, the way each search engine comes up with suggestions may vary drastically.
 Regardless of that, I thought it would be interesting to look at how many search engines present their suggestions and see if they provided any information about those suggestions on their pages.

 Google describes its predictive search query suggestion approach on one of their help pages titled Features: Google Suggest.
 Before query suggestions were integrated into Google’s Web search, Google had a separate page in their experimental labs called “Google Suggest” where you could receive query suggestions.
 While that page is no longer available, the Google Suggest FAQ still exists.